tomasklingen/til/github/gh-cli.md

 ---
+title: Create remote repos with GitHub CLI
 date: 2025-04-22
 tags: [github, cli, git, tools]
 ---

-# Create remote repos with GitHub CLI

 From the local repo, create a public repo on GitHub.